 And somewhere along the way, as time went on, those numbers started to grow into the tens of thousands.
 I don’t take that lightly; that was a direct result of blogging consistently for seven years (I have never posted less than three blog posts a month), not to mention all of the hours per week I spent on social media.
 Things I did out of love for blogging, and love for interacting with people in the travel community.
 And all of a sudden I started getting lots of offers.
 Offers for free trips.
 Offers for free suitcases, backpacks, cameras, and other travel products.
 Offers for sponsored posts, paid guest posts, and advertising, usually ten or twenty emails a day.

 I took a few of them, at least the press trips; you can see the coverage scattered throughout this blog over the past three years.
 I’ve worked with amazing people, and done some incredible things because of this blog, and I am ridiculously grateful for all of them.
-In 14 years I haven’t accepted any advertising or sponsored content, and I’m not about to start.
+In 14 years I haven’t accepted any advertising or sponsored content, though who knows what the future may hold.

 Blogging from a Thai island (plus my old design!)